 Microsoft’s Windows 11 22H2 update is currently being rolled out to users worldwide, and while the update is generally going smoothly for most, there are still many reported issues.
 Some users report that the update process is stuck at 0%, while others say that the update isn’t showing up for them.
-There are also reports of FPS drops and BSOD errors after installing the update.
+After installing the update, There are reports of FPS drops and BSOD errors.

 Windows 11 22H2 Issues Tracker